 I picked up some eye shadow and was on my way to the counter when an employee asked in broken English what I was looking for.
 I conveyed that I was just looking to stock up as I had no makeup, and she got really excited and started showing me some products that she thought would go well with my eyes/face/whatever she was looking at.
 Because of her, I ended up buying some mascara, eyeliner, and makeup cleanser as well.
 While I was in line to check out another customer came up and showed me some nail polish, telling me in English that "They're on sale for very cheap! ₩2,000 ($1.80)" I, of course, had to check out the nail polish display and picked up four nail polishes as well.

 While I was standing in line, the employee who had helped me started talking with the customer in Korean, and eventually the customer came to me, gestured at the employee, and said "She just really wanted to tell you that you are so pretty!"
 This.
 Made.
 My.
 Day.
 To give you a picture of how I looked, I hadn't showered that morning, my hair was in a messy clip on my head, I had no makeup on and a very red face because I was slightly embarrassed about the language barrier, a stained shirt from my old workplace, shorts that are 8+ years old and have been through many athletic events, and my tennis shoes.
-Michael made fun of me because the compliment made my already red face flush even further, and I stumbled over my "thank you"s, both in English and Korean.
+M made fun of me because the compliment made my already red face flush even further, and I stumbled over my "thank you"s, both in English and Korean.
 Then I chitchatted with the customer about how she learned English.
 Her brother married a New Zealander and she has been learning English since then and loves to practice whenever she can.
 Through the customer, the employee made sure that I understood what she had tried to tell me about each of the makeup products she had convinced me to buy.
-Much to her pleasure, I had understood.
+Much to her pleasure, I had.

 I got up to the counter and paid, and the employee gave me quite a few freebies.
 A bag, a skin treatment set, and a mirror with a lipstick design.
 I left the store with much more than expected.
 LOL